expressjs/expressjs.com/en/guide/using-template-engines.md

 });
 </code></pre>

-When you make a request to the home page, the `index.jade` file will be rendered as HTML.
+When you make a request to the home page, the `index.pug` file will be rendered as HTML.

 To learn more about how template engines work in Express, see:
 ["Developing template engines for Express"](/{{ page.lang }}/advanced/developing-template-engines.html).